songmzhang/DSKDv2/README.md

 # DSKD v2

-An extended version of [DSKD](https://github.com/songmzhang/DSKD) in EMNLP 2024.
+The official implementation of the paper "[A Dual-Space Framework for General Knowledge Distillation of Large Language Models](https://arxiv.org/abs/2504.11426)".
+This is an extended version of [DSKD](https://github.com/songmzhang/DSKD) in EMNLP 2024.